Beth El Synagogue (São Paulo): History

-It is said that plastic artist Gerson Knispel, briefly used the basement of Beth El as his studio.
+Sculptor Gerson Knispel, briefly used the basement of Beth El as his studio.

 Jewish Museum of São Paulo

+The Friends of the Jewish Museum of São Paulo Association was founded in April 2000 for the purpose of assisting with plans to move the Jewish Museum of São Paulo to the site of the synagogue.
+In 2009, architecture firm Botti Rubin was hired to make the necessary adaptations of the building for the best museological use of the space.
 In May 2011, work began to convert the synagogue space into the Jewish Museum of São Paulo.
+As of 2017, a large amount of work had been moved to the synagogue building for the museum.
+While the new location was planned to open in 2013, work was ongoing as of 2019, due to the difficulty around adding new pillars in an area where an underground river had been rerouted.
+Beth‑El was restored with funds from the Cultural Preservation Programme of the Federal Foreign Office of the Government of Germany.
+Extensive renovations were completed over the course of 17 years, and the museum opened in 2021.

 This museum became the first museum of religion in the State of São Paulo, and had the main goal of preserving local Jewish history.
 The vision is to disseminate the relationship between the Jewish community and Brazil, including the difficulties faced by the community during the government of Getúlio Vargas.

 An urn will be installed in the garden which will contain approximately one thousand different items, including items from World War II and victims of The Holocaust.
 While property values in downtown São Paulo have decreased, the museum project is estimated to invest 26 million Brazilian real into the community.
 The museum collection is composed mostly of items with a symbolic, rather than financial value.
 This includes cutlery engraved with swastikas, war diaries and banknotes from the Concentration camps.
-While the new location was planned to open in 2013, work was ongoing as of 2019, due to the difficulty around adding new pillars in an area where an underground river had been rerouted.